ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 - also wide-column like cassandra
 ### CASSANDRA
 - first version created by facebook in 2008, released as open source, falls under NoSQL db
+    - facebook created it handle large volumes of data, particularly for searching their facebook inbox
+    - addresses scale for growing writes, can add nodes easy for scale, and can replicate to diff data centers for lower latencies
 - doesnt have a formal master/leader, uses masterless async replication with peer-to-peer communication
 - uses consistent hashing for sharding, each peer is a main owner of a shard of the data
 - data is replicated between the peers